 It is to remember the fact that hosted and self-hosted platforms work differently.
 With self-hosted e-commerce store such as Shopify, you don’t get full control.

-Sure it permits you to write in CSS and HTML, but for the core programming, you need to hire a developer or doesn’t get any access to the root directory.
+Sure it permits you to write in CSS and HTML, but for the core programming, you need to hire a developer or don’t get any access to the root directory.

 But the advantage of it is that you don’t have to pay extra for hosting and launch your new store in a few hours.